Azure/azure-sdk-for-python/sdk/storage/azure-storage-file/README.md

     * Copy a file from a URL

 ### Additional documentation

-For more extensive documentation on the Azure Storage File, see the [Azure Storage File documentation](https://azure.github.io/azure-sdk-for-python/ref/azure.storage.file) on docs.microsoft.com.
+For more extensive documentation on Azure File storage, see the [Azure File storage documentation](https://docs.microsoft.com/en-us/azure/storage/files/) on docs.microsoft.com.

 ## Contributing
 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.microsoft.com.